aress31/burpgpt/README.md

 - Leverages the power of `OpenAI's GPT models` to detect potential security vulnerabilities in the scanned application.
 - Allows the user to select the most suitable `OpenAI` `model` from the available options.
 - Offers easy `API key` rotation to provide greater control over billing and usage.
+- Enables precise adjustments of the `max prompt length` for flexibility and ease of customisation for both large and small `prompts`.
 - Integrates seamlessly with `Burp Suite`, allowing for easy and transparent use once configured.
 It also displays the analysis results directly within the `Burp UI`, enabling efficient post-processing of the scan results.

 ## Installation